d1vanloon/Hadoop-Wikistats/README.md

 ## Data Access
 Shared WikiStats data location:

-    /lustre/vanlo013/project1/data/wikistats/pageviews/dumps.wikimedia.org/other/pagecounts-raw/2014
+    /panfs/roc/scratch/vanlo013/project1/inputdata

-All data from June-August 2014 is in subfolders (e.g. 2014-06 to 2014-08).
+All data from June-August 2014 is in the folder inputdata.
 I've added permissions for the group to traverse the directories and read the data and can add additional permissions as required.
 Email me at <vanlo013@d.umn.edu> with questions.